 Oil painting is one of the most cost-effective methods of painting that helps you to work on a variety of surfaces, including wood.
 Well, you can paint on wood with oil, but it takes more than slapping a brush.

-You’ll need something dry that won’t warp with time, which is why a cotton canvas is normally considered the best choice.
+You’ll need something dry that won’t warp with time.
+This is why we normally consider a cotton canvas the best choice.
 The cotton canvas is draped over small pieces of wood in an internal frame for a variety of purposes.
 It’s easy to aerate, for starters.

-You must provide plenty of oxygen to the artwork when it is being painted in order for it to dry instead of rotting the substrate to which it is being applied.
+You must provide plenty of oxygen to the artwork when painting in order for it to dry instead of rotting the substrate where you’re applying it.

 If you’re going to paint on wood, this is clearly a major issue, but there is a solution.
-Prior to painting on the wood, it must be primed.
+Prime it prior to painting on the wood.

-There are a few options to do this, and it doesn’t take long at all, so it must be finished before any color is applied to the wood.
+There are a few options to do this, and it doesn’t take long at all.
+So it’s better to do it before applying any color to the wood.